Has Technology Gone Too Far

 The future trajectory of technology hinges on our ability to address the ethical concerns and mitigate the potential downsides.
 This requires a multi-faceted approach involving:

-• Ethical Frameworks and Regulations: Developing robust ethical frameworks and regulations for the development and deployment of new technologies is crucial.
+• Ethical Frameworks and Regulations: Developing reliable ethical frameworks and regulations for the development and deployment of new technologies is crucial.
 This includes addressing issues like data privacy, algorithmic bias, and the use of autonomous weapons systems.
-International cooperation is vital in establishing global standards.
+International cooperation is vital in establishing global standards Still holds up..

 • Sustainable Technology Practices: Adopting sustainable technology practices is vital for minimizing the environmental impact of technology.
 This includes promoting the development and use of eco-friendly materials, reducing energy consumption, and developing effective e-waste management systems.